Murfreesboro Parks at Barfield TNP Chapter

 Chapter Schedule

-The Murfreesboro Parks at Barfield chapter typically meets weekly on Thursday evenings in the spring.
+The Murfreesboro Parks at Barfield chapter will meet on Monday evenings 2-3 times a month, with a summer break.
 Note that the chapter determines their own schedule and the schedule is subject to change year to year.
 To schedule a make-up class, contact chapter coordinator Charlie Hall-Walker at [email protected].

-Becoming a Naturalist: Scope, Skills, and ServiceThursday, February 27
+Becoming a Naturalist: Scope, Skills, and ServiceMonday, February 23

 4:00pm-8:30pm CT